dileepdail/React-Contact-Form-App/README.md

 Step 4.
 Your Message will be received on the email you provided(as per requirement).

 Step 5.
-Don't foeget to log out from our appliaction.
+Log out from our appliaction.

 ## Technologies Used: